0NETRUNNER/Quin-abby/README.md

    * [Kevin Powell](https://www.youtube.com/@KevinPowell)
    * [Web Dev simplified](https://www.youtube.com/@WebDevSimplified)

+ * All information in my About page was taken from the [Clare County Libary](https://www.clarelibrary.ie/eolas/coclare/places/quininterest.htm)

  * I learned how to make a header and footer from two sources.
    * [Kevin Powell](https://www.youtube.com/@KevinPowell)
    * [Web Dev simplified](https://www.youtube.com/@WebDevSimplified)

- * I have to give a Huge thank you to [Kera](https://github.com/kera-cudmore) for the template of the README and all the tips that came with it.
+ * I have to give a huge thank you to [Kera](https://github.com/kera-cudmore) for the template of the README and all the tips that came with it.